tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 After this path has been setup and the server started, all other configuration can be done in http://…/apsadminweb/.

+__Please note__ that the /apsadminweb by default require no login!
+This so that _”Configurations tab_,_Configurations/persistence/datasources”_ can be used to setup a datasource called ”APSSimpleUserServiceDS” needed by APSSimpleUserService.
+If you use the provided APSAuthService implementation that uses APSSimpleUserService then you need to configure this datasource before APSSimpleUserService can be used.
+See the documentation for APSSimpleUserService further down in this document for more information on the datasource configuration.
+After that is setup go to _”Configurations tab_,_Configurations/aps/adminweb”_ and enable the ”requireauthentication” config.
+After having enabled this and saved, do a browser refresh and then provide userid and password when prompted.

 ## Javadoc

 The complete javadoc for all services can be found at [http://apidoc.natusoft.se/APS](http://apidoc.natusoft.se/APS).